 - Employee feedback.
-As an HR, chances are you have a lot of info on hand that can be used for employee experience mapping.
+If you are an HR, chances are you have a lot of info on hand that can be used for employee experience mapping.

 - Interviews with managers.
-Those who observe employees will give you a whole different perspective on things.
+They observe employees and are able to give you a whole different perspective on things.

 - Polls and surveys.
 Those can give a lot of quantitative data.
 And the best part is that polls can be anonymous.

-In order to truly empathize with employees, it’s best to create an employee persona.
-It is a made up person that is based on real employees.
-It should have some basic description as well as some of the details you found during the research phase: goals, motivations and frustrations, some background and maybe even skills.
+To truly empathize with employees, it’s vital to create an employee persona.
+It is a made-up person that is based on real employees.
+It should have some basic description as well as some of the details you found during the research phase: goals, motivations and frustrations, some background, and maybe even skills.